nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 ### Usage in machine learning classification tasks

-- In machine learning, cross-entropy is used to measure the output of a classification algorithm against the ground truth
+- In machine learning, cross-entropy is used to compare classifier outputs with ground-truth labels

 - Cross-entropy = the KL distance between the ideal result and the output of the neural network